pedro-hfo/Doctrine-encryption/README.md

 * **migrations-db.php** - Database connection values for migrations, should be the same as the ones used by the project to connect to the DB.
 * **Migrations/VersionEncrypted.php** - Migration for encrypting/decrypting the address on all rows.
 * **bootstrap.php** - "Main" script, that loads services, creates the database connection and registers the doctrine lifecycle events listener.
 * **test_encrypted.php** - Test script that inserts a product with encrypted data into the database, receives its id and tries to retrieve that id.
-If working correctly, it should add a row to the table with encrypted address, retrieve, and log that product with a plain text address.
+If working correctly, it should add a row to the table with encrypted address, retrieve it, and log that product with a plain text address.
 * **test_unencrypted.php** - Similar to the other test, but doesn't encrypt data.
-If working correctly, it should add a row to the table with encrypted address and retrieve and log that product with a plain text address.
+If working correctly, it should add a row to the table with plain text address, retrieve it, and log that product.

 ## Project Overview